mtorpey/FeedbackHelper/README.md

 In late 2025, a major reworking was done (version 5.0) that substantially altered every part of the codebase, increasing flexibility and maintainability and adding several new features.

 ## Copyright
 Copyright 2021–2025 by Michael Young, Bhuvan Bezawada and contributors.
+See the `LICENSE` file.